Wideband Direct Satellite Uplink Enabled by Pilot-less Sparse Superposition Codes: Introduction

 In this paper, we propose a pilot-less SSC scheme to enable wideband direct satellite uplink in coverage-limited scenarios.
 The proposed method overcomes scalability limitations of MDC while retaining the benefits of non-coherent transmission.
 Specifically, we introduce a ZC-based QO-SSC (ZC-QO-SSC) scheme which leverages the structure of the ZC-QO dictionary.
 To address the inherent decoding complexity of long SSC codewords, we propose a novel mechanism that embeds root index information within the transmitted signal using superposed indicator ZC sequences.
 This allows the receiver to restrict the search space to the indicated orthogonal subsets, significantly reducing decoding complexity.
 In addition, these indicator sequences are used to obtain coarse channel estimates that are exploited to improve decoding performance of the superposed data sequence.
 Furthermore, we extend the proposed scheme to a multi-codeword transmission framework with controlled repetitions.
-The coarse channel estimates is reused to enable coherent combining across repetitions, enhancing decoding performance.
+The coarse channel estimates are reused to enable coherent combining across repetitions, enhancing decoding performance.
 To avoid excessive repetition overhead, a stop-feedback mechanism is used to terminate transmissions once successful decoding is achieved, thereby improving throughput and avoiding HARQ stalling in NTN.
-Simulation results demonstrate that the proposed scheme enables efficient wideband operation and achieves up to the 50\% throughput gain compared to the MDC-based narrowband solution in~\cite{bib:ChePitDirectSatellite}.
+Simulation results demonstrate that the proposed scheme enables efficient wideband operation, achieving a maximum throughput of 64 kbps, corresponding to more than twice that of the MDC-based narrowband solution in~\cite{bib:ChePitDirectSatellite}.